hrishitabhandary/linkedin-automation/README.md

 # linkedin-automation-tool
-This tool automates connection requests and profile interactions on LinkedIn using Go and Rod.
+This tool automates connection requests and profile interactions on LinkedIn using Go and Rod Library
 ```bash
 It demonstrates:
 - Automated login to LinkedIn